redhat-cip/keystone_SAML_howto/SAML_Howto_part3_Keystone.md

 From now on we'll assume you have a similar deployment with `admin` and `demo` users and projects, and `admin` and `_member_` roles.

-The [official documentation](http://docs.openstack.org/developer/keystone/configure_federation.html) gives all the steps, in a very clear fashion, in order to plug federation into keystone.
+The [official documentation](http://docs.openstack.org/developer/keystone/configure_federation.html) gives all the steps, in a very clear fashion, in order to plug federation into Keystone.

 If you've followed part 2, there are only two steps you need to adapt:
-* Configure your keystone `vhost` (located at `/etc/apache2/sites-enabled/keystone.conf` if you installed keystone with devstack) [as it is explained on the Keystone docs](http://docs.openstack.org/developer/keystone/configure_federation.html#configure-apache-httpd-for-mod-shibboleth).
+* Configure your Keystone `vhost` (located at `/etc/apache2/sites-enabled/keystone.conf` if you installed Keystone with devstack) [as it is explained on the Keystone docs](http://docs.openstack.org/developer/keystone/configure_federation.html#configure-apache-httpd-for-mod-shibboleth).
 I choose to keep the auth parameters from part 2 in the `<LocationMatch /v3/OS-FEDERATION/identity_providers/.*?/protocols/saml2/auth>` stanza, so that I am prompted for authentication in the browser if no SSO session exists.
 Make sure to remove the `ShibRequireAll` rule if you're using Apache 2.4+.
 Since we've been working with SSL so far, we'll have to keep doing so and you have to enable SSL in the `vhost`.
 ```
  **TODO** Add copy of vhost here
 ```
-* Enable the federation extension in keystone, [as explained on the official docs](http://docs.openstack.org/developer/keystone/extensions/federation.html).
+* Enable the federation extension in Keystone, [as explained on the official docs](http://docs.openstack.org/developer/keystone/extensions/federation.html).
 At the time of this writing, the external auth method must be disabled for saml2 to work properly, but [a patch is on its way](https://review.openstack.org/#/c/111953/).

-Finally, if you've followed part 2, we need to update the SP metadata on the IdP to reflect the new service port (keystone's port 5000).
+Finally, if you've followed part 2, we need to update the SP metadata on the IdP to reflect the new service port (Keystone's port 5000).
 Add the following lines to `/opt/idp-shibboleth/metadata/sp-metadata.xml` on your IdP server:
 ```XML
         <md:ArtifactResolutionService Binding="urn:oasis:names:tc:SAML:2.0:bindings:SOAP" Location="https://sp.cloudwatt.test:5000/Shibboleth.sso/Artifact/SOAP" index="11"/>
     <md:SingleLogoutService Binding="urn:oasis:names:tc:SAML:2.0:bindings:SOAP" Location="https://sp.cloudwatt.test:5000/Shibboleth.sso/SLO/SOAP"/>     <md:SingleLogoutService Binding="urn:oasis:names:tc:SAML:2.0:bindings:HTTP-Redirect" Location="https://sp.cloudwatt.test:5000/Shibboleth.sso/SLO/Redirect"/>     <md:SingleLogoutService Binding="urn:oasis:names:tc:SAML:2.0:bindings:HTTP-POST" Location="https://sp.cloudwatt.test:5000/Shibboleth.sso/SLO/POST"/>     <md:SingleLogoutService Binding="urn:oasis:names:tc:SAML:2.0:bindings:HTTP-Artifact" Location="https://sp.cloudwatt.test:5000/Shibboleth.sso/SLO/Artifact"/>     <md:AssertionConsumerService Binding="urn:oasis:names:tc:SAML:2.0:bindings:HTTP-POST" Location="https://sp.cloudwatt.test:5000/Shibboleth.sso/SAML2/POST" index="11"/>     <md:AssertionConsumerService Binding="urn:oasis:names:tc:SAML:2.0:bindings:HTTP-POST-SimpleSign" Location="https://sp.cloudwatt.test:5000/Shibboleth.sso/SAML2/POST-SimpleSign" index="12"/>     <md:AssertionConsumerService Binding="urn:oasis:names:tc:SAML:2.0:bindings:HTTP-Artifact" Location="https://sp.cloudwatt.test:5000/Shibboleth.sso/SAML2/Artifact" index="13"/>     <md:AssertionConsumerService Binding="urn:oasis:names:tc:SAML:2.0:bindings:PAOS" Location="https://sp.cloudwatt.test:5000/Shibboleth.sso/SAML2/ECP" index="14"/>     <md:AssertionConsumerService Binding="urn:oasis:names:tc:SAML:1.0:profiles:browser-post" Location="https://sp.cloudwatt.test:5000/Shibboleth.sso/SAML/POST" index="15"/>     <md:AssertionConsumerService Binding="urn:oasis:names:tc:SAML:1.0:profiles:artifact-01" Location="https://sp.cloudwatt.test:5000/Shibboleth.sso/SAML/Artifact" index="16"/>
 ```

-Now let's create some groups, federation mappings and a protocol in keystone.
+Now let's create some groups, federation mappings and a protocol in Keystone.
 This is all done with the V3, which is well covered by the `keystoneclient` library and the trunk version of the `OpenstackClient` CLI, but not yet available in packaged versions as of this writing.
 We'll do it the cool way, with cURL calls.

 When applicable, replace `XXXX` by the service token you defined in your local.conf file, or the one set in `/etc/keystone/keystone.conf`.